-The Harvard Chan Studio is the hub for the School’s premiere live and livestreamed events.
+The Harvard Chan Studio is the hub for the School’s premiere in-person and live-streamed events.
 We convene global leaders in health policy, advocacy, industry, and research for insightful conversations about public health’s most pressing challenges and most promising solutions.

 To receive alerts about upcoming events, subscribe to our mailing list.

 December 4, 2023 | Go to the event page